The 3 C’s For Deeper Love and Relationships

 The 3 C’s are the three elements that are essential for a relationship to work: chemistry, compatibility, and communication.
 With divorce rates topping 68%, I think it is crucial to talk about these key elements as having good chemistry, compatibility, and communication will bring harmony and peace back between men and women.

 Here are the 3 C’s for Deeper Love and Relationships:

-Compatibility is the thing that has your lives “line up” together, so to speak.
+Compatibility is the thing that has your lives “lined up” together, so to speak.
 You need compatibility in order to build a relationship.
 Things in life that fit both of you.
-Your values, lifestyles, same ideas on child rearing, when you share similar beliefs about money.
-For some people, religions must match to go long term etc.
+Your values, lifestyles, same ideas on child-rearing, when you share similar beliefs about money.
+For some people, religions must match to go long term, etc.

 Communication is what can make or break your relationship.
-In order to maintain a healthy and long lasting relationship, having good communication skills is key.
-This includes how you communicate, making deals, being able to ask for what you want and what you don’t want, and negotiating time, space, money, sex, support, play, chores, and so on.
+In order to maintain a healthy and long-lasting relationship, having good communication skills is key.
+This includes how you communicate, make deals, being able to ask for what you want and what you don’t want, and negotiate time, space, money, sex, support, play, chores, and so on.

 The third element is the one that we fail at the most.
 Communication.
 I know it’s not sexy, but it is THE way to successful relationships, as made clear by the numerous amounts of data backing this up that I have studied for years.

 I started researching this topic for my own sake and marriage.
 I didn’t want to be another casualty of divorce.
 I knew that I was committed to my wife and our future together, but even so, we often ended up in difficult situations that I couldn’t understand.

 After some research, I came to understand a couple of extremely important things that once understood, really helped me navigate and eventually eradicate those difficult situations.